 Here's the full play, in order:

 None of these pieces are new tricks on their own.
 The reason it's worth doing together is that Palladium's welcome bonus is the one move that unlocks full value on the other two.
 Without Gold status, you're leaving half your Rakuten conversion on the table before you even get to Rent Day.
 And without Flexible Bilt Cash selected, you're leaving the housing-points-unlock and the tier-upgrade lever unused entirely.
+For other high-value Rakuten offers worth stacking the same way, see our roundup of Rakuten's best dollar-back bonuses.

-Sources verified: Bilt Palladium Card terms ($495 AF, $4,000/3-month welcome offer): biltrewards.com/card, re-confirmed 2026-07-07.
+Sources verified: Bilt Palladium Card terms ($495 AF; split welcome offer: $300 Bilt Cash at approval, 50,000 points and Gold status after $4,000 in the first 90 days; earn rates): bilt.com/card and Bilt's Card Offer Terms (bilt.com/terms/bilt-card-offer-terms, last updated April 30, 2026), re-confirmed 2026-07-08.
 Rakuten-to-Bilt tiered conversion rates: Bilt's official support article, support.biltrewards.com.
 Flexible Bilt Cash vs. Housing-only rewards mechanics (4% Bilt Cash, $30-to-1,000-point housing unlock, Rent-Day-tier-upgrade option): Bilt's official "Bilt Cash" and "Bilt Card 2.0 Program Overview" support articles, support.biltrewards.com, checked 2026-07-07.
 Rakuten subscription cash-back rates (Incogni 97%/was 20%, Surfshark 90%/was 20%, Private Internet Access 90%/was 25%, ExpressVPN 95%/was 25%, CyberGhost 90%/was 20%, McAfee 70%/was 30%, NordVPN and NordProtect/Coveron each currently at a flat 20% with no spike): rakuten.com, checked 2026-07-07.
 Bilt Rent Day July 2026 tiers and recent-month history: Bilt's official Rent Day page plus independent confirmation across multiple travel-rewards outlets.